vmchale/specats/README.md

 # specats

-A unit testing library for ATS.
+A bare-bones unit testing library for ATS.